 How USMLE Step 1 Going Pass/Fail Will Affect IMGs

-How the USMLE Step 1 Going Pass/Fail in 2022 Will Affect IMG Medical Students
+How the USMLE Step 1 Going Pass/Fail Will Affect IMG Medical Students

-While this may sound like great news, as there will be less stress associated with Step 1, it is clear that this change will have significant secondary effects particularly on international medical graduates (IMG’s).
+While this may sound like great news, as there has been less stress associated with Step 1, it is clear that this change will have significant secondary effects, particularly on international medical graduates (IMG’s).
 The most likely change is that the conversion of USMLE Step 1 to a pass/fail scoring system will likely cause USMLE Step 2 CK to become the standard by which residency programs measure and compare applicants for interviews and for the residency match.

 Students who completed medical school outside of the United States typically have a harder time obtaining a residency match compared to US medical graduates.
 However, this news, unfortunately, isn’t new.
 To compensate, most IMGs have learned (or been told) that they need to have a higher USMLE Step 1 score compared to their American medical graduate counterparts in order to successfully match.
 In addition, most IMGs also try to obtain a higher Step 2 CK score than US medical graduates that typically match successfully in the field or program that they are aiming for.
 Take the following Step 2CK graph for example: